AlexHelo/ITC-ITESM/README.md

 # ITC-ITESM
-Activities and Schoolwork from my CS carreer
+Activities and Schoolwork from my CS major